MWein/Penny/README.md

 ### Buy to Close

-This function will be quite simple.
 An options value will (typically) move with the stock price.
 Sometimes the value will fall all the way down to $0.01/share ($1 total) before expiration.
 Why wait until expiration to save ourselves a single dollar?
 It is a good idea to buy-to-close the option for a buck to free up the shares/cash as collateral to sell another option the following week.

 This could easily be a part of the Sell functions, but the problem is that options trades are considered day trades and subject to the day-trader rule.